Polysorb MP: detailed instructions for use. How to take Polysorb, principle of action and indications

 Hyperazotemia (including in chronic renal failure);

-Living in ecologically unfavorable regions and working in hazardous production conditions (for the purpose of prevention).
+Living in environmentally unfavorable regions and working in hazardous production conditions (for the purpose of prevention).

-Dosage and method of application of the drug.
+Dosage and method of administration of the drug.

-For adults, the drug Polysorb MP is prescribed in an average daily dose of 100-200 mg / kg of body weight (6-12 g).
-Multiplicity of reception - 3-4 times / day.
+For adults, Polysorb MP is prescribed in an average daily dose of 100-200 mg/kg body weight (6-12 g).
+Frequency of administration: 3-4 times/day.
 The maximum daily dose in adults is 330 mg/kg body weight (20 g).

 The daily dose of Polysorb MP for children depends on body weight.